crybx/Grabby/README.md

 - Various web serial hosts and blogs (WordPress)
 - See [website-configs.js](website-configs.js) for the full list.

-### Sites with Bulk Grab & Auto-Check Support
+### Sites with Bulk Grab & Auto-Check Support require automatic navigation configuration
-For sites with navigation support, look for ones with `autoGrab: { enabled: true }` in their configuration.
+For sites with navigation support, look for ones with `autoNav: { enabled: true }` in their configuration.

 ### Universal Extraction
 For any other webpage, Grabby does its best to extract the main text while removing ads, navigation, and other clutter.
 This works for: